dystonse/dystonse-tools/README.md

     mvn package

 ## Import tool
 This tool makes a request to the [VBB](http://www.vbb.de/de/article/fahrplan/online-fahrplanservices-auf-einen-blick/vbb-livekarte/20046.html) real time  [HAFAS API](https://github.com/derhuerst/vbb-hafas) to get the current position and delay of vehicles and writes them into a SQL table.
-It is in very early development stage, but anyway it has already collected over four millions of data samples.
+It is in very early development stage, but anyway it has already collected over four millions of records.

 Use it like this:

-    java -cp <...> Import -h <arg> [-help] -p <arg> -u <arg>
-        -h,--host <arg>       Hostname or IP of the database server -help,--help          Print command line syntax
-        -p,--password <arg>   Password for the database server -u,--user <arg>       User name for the database server
+usage: Import [-h <arg>] [-u <arg>] [-p <arg>] -d <arg> [-help | -c | -s] -h,--host <arg>       Hostname or IP of the database server -u,--user <arg>       User name for the database server -p,--password <arg>   Password for the database server -d,--database <arg>   The database name
+ -help,--help          Print command line syntax -c,--create-table     Executes a CREATE TABLE statement instead of inserting data -s,--show-table       Prints out a CREATE TABLE statement instead of inserting data

 For each invocation, it makes a single request to the API and another one to the database.
 For continous data collection, you might set up a cronjob which runs every minute.